Topical vs Oral: What to use and when

 Expected timeline

-- Visible improvements in 3–6 months; full resolution 6–12 months as healthy nail grows out
+Visible improvements in 3–6 months; full resolution 6–12 months as healthy nail grows out, and understanding the stages of toenail fungus healing can help you recognize progress and stay motivated throughout the treatment journey.

 How to Use the MyNuNail Pen for Best Results (3 Steps)